 “CORE is thrilled to announce that it currently provides 5 million open access full-text papers.”

-Given numbers like these, bloggers and journalists should be wary of glancing at this new PeerJ Preprints article and making claims such as: ‘Sci-Hub shown to provide access to nearly half of all OA articles!’
+Given numbers like these and others, bloggers and journalists should be wary of glancing at this new PeerJ Preprints article and making claims such as: ‘Sci-Hub shown to provide access to nearly half of all OA articles!’

 How to explain the mis-match?
 It appears to be a result of the article’s authors using a database which is very partial in its OA coverage…